Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Fees

 Payment of Entry Fees is to be made through PayPal using either your own PayPal account or by utilising any current credit or debit card.
 All payments will be charged in Sterling.
-Please note, the additional fees for Non-UK entrants are to cover the additional costs incurred when posting the catalogues.
-The appropriate fees are set out below, for details of Group Entries, please see Group/Club Entries paragraph
+Please note: All entrants will be able to download a high quality digital copy of the catalogue.UK entrants will receive a printed catalogue.
+Overseas entrants that require a printed copy will need to pay an additional postage fee.
+The appropriate fees are set out below.

-Entries for which the appropriate fee has not been received, will not be judged.
+Entries for which the appropriate fee has not been received, will not go forward to selection.

 Selectors